Marceloasf/java-certification/src/ocp/chapter/fifteen/c15-notes.md

 ### Implementing *Predicate* and *BiPredicate*

 A Predicate is often used when filtering or matching, both are common operations.
 A BiPredicate is just like a Predicate except that it takes two parameters.
-The following is the interface definition:
+The following are the interfaces definitions:

     @FunctionalInterface
     public interface Predicate<T> {